B2B Recipe

 Add new page to the Medusa Admin settings.

-Use the publishable API key you associated with your B2B sales channel in the storefront to ensure only B2B products are retrieved.
+In your storefront, you can use the publishable API key you associated with your B2B sales channel to ensure only B2B products are retrieved.

-Learn how to install and customize the Next.js storefront.
+Learn how to install and customize the Next.js Starter Storefront.

 Storefront Development